Chennai Express: Music

-The score of Chennai Express was composed by Amar Mohile; the songs were composed by the duo Vishal–Shekhar, and the lyrics were written by Amitabh Bhattacharya and Yo Yo Honey Singh.
+The original background score of Chennai Express was composed by Amar Mohile; the songs were composed by the duo Vishal–Shekhar, and the lyrics were written by Amitabh Bhattacharya and Yo Yo Honey Singh.
 Recording of the songs began in late October 2012.
 The track "Ready Steady Po" was recorded in November 2012 by the music's composers.
 Several sources said that the director and actor were unsatisfied with the score.
 The director was reportedly asked to plan for a different musical composition.
 However, the composers denied these rumours.
 In mid-April 2013, singer S. P. Balasubrahmanyam recorded the title track for the film, marking his return to Bollywood for playback after an absence of fifteen years.
 He said the song celebrated the spirit of togetherness.
 Initially, Balasubrahmanyam was apprehensive, but chose to sing due to the content and leads of the film.
 The song "1 2 3 4 Get On The Dance Floor" was released as a promotional single on World Music Day.
 On 27 June 2013, the video promo of the song "Titli" was released, and on 11 July 2013, the promo video of "Kashmir Main Tu Kanyakumari" was released.
 On 19 July 2013, T-Series uploaded a song to its official channel on YouTube; sung by Honey Singh.
 The song was titled "Lungi Dance – The 'Thalaivar(r)' Tribute" in honour of the film actor Rajinikanth.
 On 25 July 2013, a promotional video of the song "Tera Rasta Main Chhodoon Na" was released.
 The music album was launched on 1 July 2013.